hitachi-rd-cv/omnidet-rotinv/README.md

 | MW-18Mar-31 | 19 | 35 |

 ### PIROPO
-<p>The dataset can be downloaded from [here](https://sites.google.com/site/piropodatabase/ "PIROPO").</p>
+The dataset can be downloaded from [here](https://sites.google.com/site/piropodatabase/ "PIROPO").

-<p>The annotations are placed in "piropo" directory in each tar file.
-Annotation statistics are as follows:</p>
+The annotations are placed in "piropo" directory in each tar file.
+Annotation statistics are as follows:

 | Sequence name | #Annotation files | #Instances |
 | :--- | ---: | ---: |